Skip to main content

 Original Medicare doesn't pay for everything.
 When you have a Medigap plan to work with Original Medicare it can help with some of the following costs that you would have to pay on your own:

-- Part A coinsurance, and most plans include a benefit for the Part A deductible (which could be one of the largest out-of-pocket expenses if you need to spend time in a hospital)
+• Part A coinsurance, which could be one of the largest out-of-pocket expenses if you need to spend time in a hospital

-- Hospital coverage up to an additional 365 days after Medicare benefits are used up
+• Hospital coverage after Medicare benefits are used up

 See how Medicare costs may work with these Medicare coverage examples